Why Clear Ownership Is Essential to Reducing Building Energy Use

 Assigning an owner is necessary but insufficient.
 Improvement only happens when everyone involved in implementation understands why performance matters and is evaluated on outcomes.

-5. Make performance visible.
+3. Make performance visible

-When facility teams see that leadership reviews energy data with the same rigor as financial statements, behavior shifts.
+When teams see that leadership reviews energy data with the same rigor as financial statements, behavior shifts.
 Ongoing conversation and consistent reinforcement matter as much as contractual terms.

 Why Does This Matter for Asset Value?